cohenlabUNC/clpipe/docs/fmriprep.rst

 .. code-block:: console

-    usage: fmriprep_process [options] [subjects...]
-        options:
+    Usage: fmriprep_process [OPTIONS] [SUBJECTS]...

+      This command runs a BIDS formatted dataset through fMRIprep.
+Specify subject IDs to run specific subjects.
+If left blank, runs all subjects.

+    Options:
-            -configFile, Use a given configuration file.
+      -config_file FILE          Use a given configuration file.
 If left blank, uses the default config file, requiring definition of BIDS, working and output directories.
-            -bidsDir, Which BIDS directory to process.
+      -bids_dir DIRECTORY        Which BIDS directory to process.
 If a configuration file is provided with a BIDS directory, this argument is not necessary.
-            -workingDir, Where to generate the working directory.
+      -working_dir DIRECTORY      Where to generate the working directory.
 If a configuration file is provided with a working directory, this argument is not necessary.
-            -outputDir, Where to put the preprocessed data.
+      -output_dir DIRECTORY       Where to put the preprocessed data.
 If a configuration file is provided with a output directory, this argument is not necessary.
-            -logOutputDir, Where to put HPC output files (such as SLURM output files).
-If not specified, defaults to <outputDir>/batchOutput.
+      -log_output_dir DIRECTORY  Where to put HPC output files (such as SLURM output files).
+If not specified, defaults to
+                                 <outputDir>/batchOutput.
-            -submit, Flag to submit commands to the HPC. subjects..., A list of subject IDs to process.
-If left blank, then all subjects are processed.
+      -submit                    Flag to submit commands to the HPC -debug                     Flag to enable detailed error messages and traceback
+      --help                     Show this message and exit.

 ``fmriprep_process`` creates one batch job per subject.
 If you find that you are running out of memory, increase the `[FMRIPrepOptions][FMRIPrepMemoryUsage]` option in the configuration file.